Berlinische Galerie

 Nearby Attractions

-While visiting the Berlinische Galerie, take the opportunity to explore other attractions in the nearby area.
+While visiting the Berlinische Galerie, consider exploring some of the nearby attractions that contribute to the unique character of the Kreuzberg district.
 Here are a few recommendations:

 Insider Tips